-Interval methods can also deal with a more difficult problem, constrained optimization, in which a solution must be found that minimizes an objective function while satisfying the set of constraints.
-To do so, the strategy follows a branch and bound schema [6].
+Interval methods can also deal with a more difficult problem, constrained optimization, in which a solution must be found that minimizes an objective function while satisfying a set of constraints.
+To do so, the strategy follows a branch and bound schema [8].
 At each iteration, the algorithm selects in the list a box [x].
 It chooses a branching variable $x_i \in x$ heuristically, bisects $[x_i]$ and applies the main Contract&Bound procedure on the two sub-boxes.
-In addition to the contraction phase mentioned above, the procedure Contract & Bound resorts to a lower bounding phase computing a cost lb and an upper bounding phase computing a cost lb [6].
+In addition to the contraction phase mentioned above, the procedure Contract & Bound resorts to a lower bounding phase updating a cost lb (that the objective function will never reach for sure) and an upper bounding phase searching for a solution that improves the current best cost ub [8].
 The search terminates when ub - lb reaches a precision ε{obj} .